 One thing to note is that some free spin offers have very short time limits.
 For example, if a casino gives you 10 free spins a day, then you will have 24 hours to play those spins.

-Time limit is basically there just so people don't forget about their bonuses.
+The time limit is basically there just so people don't forget about their bonuses.
 Casinos don't want players coming back a year later and asking about their unspent bonus funds.

-This limit does include every single boost and extra feature you could add on to your bet.
+This limit does include every single boost and extra feature you could add to your bet.
 If the game you play has any of these alternate ways to spend money, just make sure none of it is worth more than the maximum bet limit.

 When casinos talk about restricted games, they have a few categories.
 Some games fulfil your wagering requirement less than 100%, making them less desirable.
 Some on the other hand are simply forbidden and playing them with bonus funds is a breach of terms.